openshift/origin-server/node/README.writing_cartridges.md

-To support multiple software versions within one cartridge, you may create symlinks between the bin/control and the setup versions/{software version}/bin/control file.
+To support multiple software versions within one cartridge, you may create symlinks between the bin/control and the versions/{software version}/bin/control file.
 Or, you may choose to use the bin/control file as a shim to call the correct versioned control file.